enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 13 - Perspectives on brain  connectivity.md

 How can we grow Scale freenetworks?
 	You use prferential attachement
-	You start with one node, and add more and more edges to each - The richer get richers
+	You start with one node, and add more and more edges to each - The richer get richers Why do we care bout that shit?
+	Bc it may be how Nw develop overtime...

+## Empirical Network